 Less physical activity during recess

-Kids spend most of their time sitting down in the classroom.
-Aside from gym class, a couple times a week, the only time they get to stretch their legs and exercise is during recess.
-What happens when you let children bring their phones to school?
+Kids spend most of their classroom time sitting down.
+Apart from gym class twice a week or so, the only time they get to stretch their legs and exercise is during recess.
+So, what happens when you let children bring their phones to school?
 The obvious.
-Schoolkids who would otherwise be running around, playing ball, or just hanging on the monkey bars, are now sitting down nose glued to their tiny screens.
-These kids will be missing out on exercising, which is not only good for their health but is also linked to improved cognitive function, better memory and being able to concentrate better.
+Schoolkids who would otherwise be running around, playing ball, or just hanging on the monkey bars are now sitting with their noses glued to their tiny screens.
+These kids will not only miss out on developing important social skills but also exercising, which is good for their physical and emotional health and also linked to improved cognitive function, better memory and better concentration.

-Parents rely on the school’s staff to make sure their kids are safe when at school.
-This includes safety from exposure to X-rated materials, such as porn and excessive violence.
-But even with the best teachers’ supervision, children with smartphones and even children who do not have smartphones can be exposed to such material on someone else’s phone.
-Not to mention what they see watch on smartphones while on the school bus to and from school.
-It’s true that there are many parent-control apps that filter and manage kids’ usage of smartphones.
-But kids are smart and digital natives; they enjoy the challenge of coming up with new ways to bypass these measures.
+Parents rely on school staff to make sure their kids are safe at school.
+This includes safety from exposure to X-rated materials, such as porn and excessive violence, as well as misinformation, including deep fakes, which they are too young to decipher.
+But even under close supervision, children can be exposed to such material on their own, especially on their or their friends’ smartphones (TikTok, anyone?).
+While it’s true that there are many parent-control apps that filter and manage kids’ usage of smartphones, kids are smart, digital natives; they enjoy the challenge of coming up with new ways to bypass these measures.
 This can lead to an endless cat-and-mouse game of new measures and new workarounds.

 The un-social network

 For some children, screens are also used as a place of refuge.
 Kids, especially socially awkward ones, sometimes lack the social skills required to make or interact with friends.
 They may shy away from social interactions if they feel out of place.
 But face-to-face interaction is a critical life skill.
-When we interact with others, we are continuously processing wordless signals like facial expressions, tone of voice, and even the physical distance between us and them.
-Equipping children with smartphones may increase the chance they will choose the phone over socializing with other kids.
-This will make it harder for them in the long-term to face social situations as they grow up.
+When we interact with others, we are continuously processing wordless signals like facial expressions, tone of voice, and even the physical distance between us.
+Equipping children with smartphones may increase the chance that they will choose the phone over learning to socialize with other kids.
+This will make it harder for them in the long term to face social situations as they grow up.
+Sure, the pandemic and its lockdowns altered what parents considered a normal amount of smartphone and screen time for kids.
+But the consequences of too much screen time – which school is supposed to be an escape from – can include increased obesity, irregular sleep, impaired academic performance, desensitization to violence, etc.

 We should allow smartphones in school